ansys/pyfluent/doc/source/user_guide/index.rst

     meshing.GlobalSettings.LengthUnit.set_state("mm")

-For additional examples, see :ref:`ref_user_guide_meshing_workflows` for classic meshing workflow interface that appear in journals or :ref:`ref_user_guide_new_meshing_workflows` for the new object oriented meshing workflow interface.
+For additional examples, see :ref:`ref_user_guide_meshing_workflows` for classic meshing workflow interface that appears in journals or :ref:`ref_user_guide_new_meshing_workflows` for the new object-oriented meshing workflow interface.
 For information on the full interface, see :ref:`ref_meshing_datamodel`.